-Last week the 50th anniversary of the assassination of President John F. Kennedy was commemorated.
-The world is still fascinated by “Camelot”.
+John F. Kennedy was assassinated 52 years ago but the world is still fascinated by “Camelot”.
 Would that have been the case if Jackie had not been a master of branding?
-Two years ago the release of what Jackie Kennedy recorded on tape 49 years ago became headline news all over the world .
-Listen to some of what Jackie had to say:
+What Jackie Kennedy recorded on tape 51 years ago became headline news all over the world when released.
+Listen to some of what Jackie had to say about their years in The White House:

 Friends of mine who knew JFK always say that he was so charming women fell in love with him and men went out of their way to please him.
 The fascination with him as a person actually started long before he became president.
 He simply had what it takes to captivate people he came across which may account for some of the glamour attached to him and his family.
 And it didn’t hurt that he married a woman who knew how to keep the legend of Camelot , and her own mystique, alive and create headlines long after they were both gone.